Marc Goossens: Racing career

 Goossens competed at the GTE Pro class of the 2011 Le Mans Series with a ProSpeed Competition Porsche 911, partnering with Marco Holzer.

-In 2012 he was hired by the Chrysler Corporation's SRT Motorsports racing team to drive a Viper GT Le Mans in the American Le Mans Series.
+In 2012, Goossens was hired by the Chrysler Corporation's SRT Motorsports racing team to drive a Viper GT Le Mans in the American Le Mans Series.
 With Dominik Farnbacher as teammate in 2013, he scored a class win and three podiums.
 Continuing with SRT in the 2014 United SportsCar Championship, the Belgian scored six class podiums.
 In 2015 he continued with Viper but in the GT Daytona class, winning the Six Hours at the Glen.
 In 2016 he drove a Coyote Corvette Daytona Prototype for VisitFlorida Racing with Ryan Dalziel, finishing third at the 24 Hours of Daytona.
 He continued with VisitFlorida in the 2017 IMSA SportsCar Championship.

 Goossens later competed in the NASCAR Whelen Euro Series, driving for Braxx Racing and CAAL Racing.